-A summary of the more significant recommended modifications is provided below.
-For a more detailed summary, see Attachment A, which provides a table of the forty-six proposed changes, as well as Attachment B, which provides a red-lined version of all proposed Guidelines changes.
-It should also be noted that for simplicity, proposed changes that were deemed to be non-substantive (i.e., wording/grammatical, streamlining, and clarifications) are generally not identified.
+Attachment A provides a table of all proposed guidelines changes, and Attachment B provides a marked-up version of the guidelines in track changes format.
+It should be noted that proposed changes that were deemed to be non-substantive (i.e., wording/grammatical, streamlining, and minor clarifications) are generally not described in this report.